What We Treat

 What Is Crack?

 Crack is a very powerful stimulant, causing a rapid stimulant effect and feeling of euphoria.
 As a stimulant, it will speed up mental and physical processes, increasing the user’s energy, focus, and attention.
-Because Crack is a smoked form of cocaine, the user will experience near immediate effects.
-Crack is readily absorbed from the lungs into the bloodstream, and then rapidly travels throughout the rest of the body and reaches the brain.
+Because crack is a smoked form of cocaine, the user will experience near immediate effects.
+Crack is readily absorbed by the lungs into the bloodstream, where it rapidly travels throughout the rest of the body eventually reaching the brain.
 The effects are rapid, peak quickly, and then end quickly after 5 or 10 minutes.
-Because of this rapid cycle, crack will greatly increase the risks of tolerance, dependency and addiction.
+Because of this rapid cycle users are at a high risk of tolerance, dependency, and addiction.

 Why Do People Use Crack?